Introduction

 When appropriate, students are encouraged to resolve problems or conflicts through informal means with their instructors, program directors, or department heads before they initiate a formal complaint.
 If the matter cannot be resolved by informal means, students may submit written complaints in accordance with the following procedures.
 These procedures are intended to ensure that written student complaints are addressed in a timely manner, that patterns of similar complaints may be readily discerned, and that appropriate actions are taken to address complaints.

-Written Student Complaint Procedures
+Download the Written Student Complain Procedures below.

 In the event a student cannot resolve a complaint with the College, the student has the right to file a complaint with the Florida Department of Education.
 The procedure for filing a complaint can be found at the following website.